united-security-providers/usp-core-waap/src/docs/header-filtering.md

 * `x-request-id`

-For response headers there is currently a single implicit allow class that is always used when response filtering is enabled.
+For response headers there is currently a single implicit allow class that is always used when response filtering is enabled:

 ### Response (implicitly)